yihui/yihui.org/content/en/2013-01-05-find-out-available-usernames-with-r.md

 ```

 As of the time of this blog post, there are no two-letter usernames left on
-Github, but some are still available on Bitbucket, e.g. `by` and `eq`, etc, and
+GitHub, but some are still available on Bitbucket, e.g. `by` and `eq`, etc, and
 the number `4` is also available.